 As a carer you may have needs that are different to those of the person you look after.
 We recognise that caring for someone can be very rewarding, but it can also be demanding, stressful, tiring and life limiting.
 A Carer's Assessment is an opportunity for you to talk about what is important to you and the support we may be able to give you to achieve what's important to you.
 Supporting you as a carer may involve services for the person you care for or services for yourself.
 A Carer's Assessment must explore with you your needs for education, employment and leisure activities.
 How do I get a Carer's Assessment?

-Get in touch with Carmarthenshire County Council's Delta Wellbeing (0300 333 2222), the social care referral centre and tell them you want a Carer's Assessment.
+Get in touch with your Council's Social Care Referral Centre and tell them you want a Carer's Assessment.
+The contact details for each County are in the further information section at the end of this form.
 You will need to give some basic information about yourself and the person you care for.
 This includes names, addresses, dates of birth and some information about your situation.
-Alternatively contact the Carers Information Service who can also refer you on for an assessment if you provide us with your consent.
-(0300 0200 002)
+If you require support in completing your assessment, we may be able to support you at Carers Trust Crossroads West Wales.
+Contact us for further information on the support services we have available in your area.

+Tel: 0300 0200 002

+Email - Llanelli Office: info@ctcww.org.uk

+Email - Pembrokeshire Office: carerssupportpembs@ctcww.org.uk

+Website: www.ctcww.org.uk

 What happens next?